Arrest in office burglary at Hobbs' campaign HQ in Arizona – KION546

 PHOENIX (AP) — Phoenix police have made an arrest in connection with a burglary at the campaign headquarters for Katie Hobbs, the Democratic nominee for governor.

-Police did not release the person’s name or say whether they believe the crime was politically motivated.
-Sgt.
-Phil Krynsky said more information would be released later Thursday.

-Hobbs’ campaign manager, Nicole DeMont, has said items were taken during the burglary early Tuesday, but the campaign has declined to say what is missing.
+Hobbs’ campaign manager, Nicole DeMont, has said items were taken during the burglary, but the campaign has declined to say what they were.

 Hobbs is in a tight race against Republican Kari Lake, a former television news anchor.
 Hobbs has received death threats stemming from falsehoods over the 2020 election in Arizona, which she oversaw as secretary of state.